RE1 Course Gauteng

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are indispensable as they specify the content of the examinations, because they seek to explain what the examination questions will be testing.
-All examination questions are based on the material as set out and in addition the Preparation Guides map out exactly where you can discover the appropriate details in the legislation.
+The Preparation Guides are indispensable as they specify the content of the exams, in that they seek to explain what the examination questions will be testing.
+All examination questions are based on the content as set out and in addition the Preparation Guides map out exactly where you can discover the relevant information in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-One can not expect to be checked on legislation without having actually checked out the legislation.
-By reading the legislation you will get utilized to the meanings, terminology and the way in which the legislation is drafted.
-Checking out the legislation will assist you to translate the questions correctly.
+One can not expect to be evaluated on legislation without having actually checked out the legislation.
+By reading the legislation you will get used to the definitions, terms and the way in which the legislation is prepared.
+Reading the legislation will help you to interpret the questions properly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.